 South Africa Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like South Africa, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to South Africa, Africa (54 countries), showing its location, country facts, details about its capital city Pretoria (administrative capital), Cape Town (legislative capital), Bloemfontein (judicial capital), bordering countries like Botswana, Lesotho, Mozambique, Namibia, Eswatini, Zimbabwe, and plenty of other information which may be interesting when you visit this African state.

-Quick links: Google maps South Africa, Pretoria Google maps, Driving Directions South Africa, Printable Road Map.
+Quick links: Google Maps South Africa, Pretoria Google maps, Driving Directions South Africa, Printable Road Map.

 About South Africa in a nutshell